simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 even now look more toward Peking and the great lands of central Asia, than toward Lhasa.
 For them Lhasa is only a temporary ruler, who severed their century-old connection with China.

 I shall base my account of the Hor-pas on my personal observations made during a five months’ stay among the five Hor tribes, which dwell north and south of the Thang La Range.
-They form five *shorka* or tribal divisions, which are designated by the names of Tse-mar, Atak-Memar, Atak-Thomi, Komora, and Paoro.
+They form five *shorka* or tribal divisions, which are designated by the names of Tse-mar, Atak-Memar, Atak-Thomi, Kömora, and Paoro.

 By far the most important of the five is the Tse-mar *shorka* ruled by a pon-po or chief with the title of de-pon (sde-dpon) or district chief, who is considered to be the eldest among the five Hor chiefs.
 All of these five tribal divisions are of unequal size.
-Whereas the Tse-mar *shorka* has about a thousand tents with a population of some forty-five hundred to five thousand individuals, the Komora and Paoro tribal divisions have only about four hundred tents each.
+Whereas the Tse-mar *shorka* has about a thousand tents with a population of some forty-five hundred to five thousand individuals, the Kömora and Paoro tribal divisions have only about four hundred tents each.
 More populous tribes inhabit the upper course of the Mekong and the lower valleys of the Salween, but as I have already told, the vast mountainous region between the upper course of the Mekong and the Salween is still unexplored and it is impossible to give approximate figures of its population.

 The Hor tribes have so far preserved their tribal organization and enjoy a certain amount of autonomy, which is, however, rapidly passing away.
 There can be no doubt that the Lhasa Government intends to create a firm administration in the outlying provinces.
 The High Commissioner is always an official of the fourth grade and is the chief representative of the central government in the region.
 He tries cases of inter-tribal feuds, supervises the collection of taxes, and insures the safety of trade routes crossing the territory of the region.
 During the cold winter months he usually resides somewhere in the eastern districts of the region, sometimes at Byi-ru gompa or some other monastery or town.
 The heavy expenditures incurred by the local population which is obliged to supply foodstuffs, fodder, and fuel for the High Commissioner, his troops and retainers, necessitate frequent changes in official residences.
 During the summer months the High Commissioner is often found touring in the district.
 This touring is a source of much trouble to the local population.
 The tribes have to furnish pack animals, riding horses for the numerous retainers of the Commissioner, organize relay stages at convenient points along the Commissioner’s route and depute hundreds of men and women to attend to the needs of the party.
 Small officials use these occasions to enrich themselves by taking